rubenfiszel/master-thesis/src/interpreter.md

 Spatial is an (HDL) born out of the difficulties and complexity of doing Hardware.
 An HDL compiles to RTL which is equivalent to assembly in the software world and then the RTL is synthesized as Hardware (either as ASIC or as a bitstream reconfiguration data).
 The current alternatives available are Verilog, VHDL, Chisel and many others.
 What set apart Spatial from the crowd is that Spatial has a higher level of abstraction by leveraging parallel patterns and abstracting control flows as language constructs.
 Parallel patterns and control flows are detailed in Part IV.

-Spatial is both a language and a compiler.
+Spatial is at the same time a language, an Intermediate Representation (IR)  and a compiler.
 The Spatial language is embedded in scala as a domain specific language (DSL).
-The compiler is defined as Argon traversals, transformers and codegens.
+The compiler is defined as Argon traversals, transformers and codegens and referred to as "the staging compiler".

 ## Argon